wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

   - tutorial
 ---

 Test-Driven Development is great.
-If you\'re a Pythonista, it gets even better with pytest - a framework that makes building simple and scalable tests easy.
+If you're a Pythonista, it gets even better with pytest - a framework that makes building simple and scalable tests easy.

-In this series, I\'ll be exploring the cool features that pytest offers to help make testing Python code a breeze.
+In this series, I'll be exploring the cool features that pytest offers to help make testing Python code a breeze.

 ## Preparing your python environment

-Let\'s set up our testing environment with `virtualenv`.
+Let's set up our testing environment with `virtualenv`.
-We\'ll be working with Python 3. `cd` into your working directory and create a new virtual environment:
+We'll be working with Python 3. `cd` into your working directory and create a new virtual environment:

 ```shell